Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Memory.md

   determine which code to compile, and which compiler to use.
 Machine code may be dropped in response to memory pressure, and regenerated as needed.

-Furthermore, SpiderMonkey tracks which types of values have appeared in variables and object properties.
-This type information can be large.
+Furthermore, SpiderMonkey's just-in-time compilers generate inline caches for type specialization.
+This information is dropped periodically to reduce memory usage.

-In a census, all the various forms of JavaScript code are placed in the `"script"` category.
-Type information is accounted to the `"types"` category.
+In a census, all the various forms of JavaScript code are placed in the `"scripts"` category.

 [debugger]: Debugger-API.md